Before we start the mobile app testing process we should know about what is mobile app testing first.

 The native application is specifically developed for one platform (iOS, Windows 10 Mobile, Android)

 A hybrid application is the combination of a mobile web application and a native application.
-It can be defined as a mobile website content show in the application format.
+It can be defined as mobile website content shown in the application format.

-Before start testing, we are required to planning what we have to test and for planning the test to analyze the requirements.
+Before starting testing, we are required to plan what we have to test and for planning the test to analyze the requirements.